 After two years of negotiations with the children's father, they reached a financial arrangement that secured the children's release.
 Amongst tears and kisses, Lalian and Raied arrived in Melbourne in November 2008.
 A family once more.
 Safe.

-A timeline of immigration to Victoria
+Student activity No. 2 A timeline of immigration to Victoria